No Churn Strawberry Ice Cream

 It only takes 20 minutes of hands-on time to create this incredibly creamy ice cream recipe.
 And I can guarantee you that there’s no better way to enjoy a warm summer day than with a bowl of this refreshing strawberry ice cream!

-Strawberry ice cream is considered one of the three classic ice cream flavors, right up there with chocolate and vanilla!
-It’s always ranked in the top 10 most popular ice cream flavors in the US and it’s one of my personal favorites, which is why I spent hours coming up with the perfect strawberry ice cream recipe with fresh strawberry flavor!
+Strawberry ice cream is considered one of the three classic ice cream flavors, right up there with chocolate and vanilla.
+It’s always ranked in the top 10 most popular ice cream flavors in the US and it’s one of my personal favorites.
+This is why I spent hours coming up with the perfect strawberry ice cream recipe with fresh strawberry flavor!

 Some strawberry ice cream recipes simply add fresh sliced strawberries to vanilla ice cream.
 Strawberries are made-up of mostly water, so when you simply mix them into an ice cream base, you end up with frozen strawberry chunks in the middle of vanilla ice cream.
 Not really strawberry ice cream and not very appealing!